 What is Septoria leaf spot?
 Septoria leaf spot is one of two common fungal diseases that can devastate tomatoes in both commercial settings and home gardens.
-The second common tomato blight, early blight, is detailed in University of Wisconsin Garden Facts XHT1074.
+The second common tomato blight, early blight, is detailed in UW Plant Disease Facts D0046, Early Blight.

 What does Septoria leaf spot look like?
 Symptoms of Septoria leaf spot first appear at the base of affected plants, where small (approximately ¼ inch diameter) spots appear on leaves and stems.
 These spots typically have a whitish center and a dark border.
 Eventually multiple spots on a single leaf will merge, leading to extensive destruction of leaf tissue.
 Septoria leaf spot can lead to total defoliation of lower leaves and even the death of an infected plant.

 Where does Septoria leaf spot come from?
 Septoria leaf spot is caused by the fungus Septoria lycopersici, which survives in plant debris or on infected plants.
 Septoria leaf spot symptoms typically begin as plant canopies start to close.
 Denser foliage leads to high humidity and longer periods of leaf wetness that favor the disease.